rrabadan/TorchPID.jl/docs/src/components/photonspectra.md

 # Cherenkov Radiation Spectra

-TorchPID.jl provides tools to model the Cherenkov radiation photon spectra within the TORCH detector.\n These tools facilitate the generation and sampling of photon energy distributions, incorporating detection efficiency and refractive index variations caused by charged particles traversing the TORCH radiator.
+TorchPID.jl provides tools to model the Cherenkov radiation photon spectra within the TORCH detector.

+These tools facilitate the generation and sampling of photon energy distributions, incorporating detection efficiency and refractive index variations caused by charged particles traversing the TORCH radiator.

 ## Key components